maryellison/shakespeare_audition_app/README.md

 -Allows users to search the app's database for more selections. (mostly non-functional)

+Wait how to I get this gif thing to work??

 ## How to run it?

 ### Start up the server